Discover Jesus \ Person \Ruth - daughter of Matthew

 In mid-January 29 CE, Jesus invited ten women who had previously served in a tented hospital at one of his encampments to become founding members of the Women’s Evangelistic Corps.
 Ruth was one of these ten.
 Nothing like it had existed before; this was a bold move for the women and for Jesus.

 When Jesus chose these first ten women to proclaim the gospel and minister, he issued an emancipation proclamation that forever liberated women.
 From that point forth, men were not to regard women as spiritually inferior.
 This statement shocked even the twelve apostles.
-Despite hearing the Master repeatedly declare that "in the kingdom of heaven, there is no distinction of wealth or poverty, freedom or servitude, male or female, for all are equally the children of God," they were completely taken aback when he suggested formally commissioning these ten women as religious teachers and even allowing them to travel with the group.
+Despite hearing the Master repeatedly declare that "in the kingdom of heaven, there is neither rich nor poor, free nor bond, male nor female, all are equally the sons and daughters of God," they were completely taken aback when he suggested formally commissioning these ten women as religious teachers and even allowing them to travel with the group.

 The original ten quickly added two more, Mary Magdalene and Rebecca.
 As they continued to preach, the women’s corps grew to sixty-two.
 On the tour of Perea, they took over most of the work of the ministry to the sick.
 This effort was largely handled by the disciples and the women.
 Jesus was able to see others assume the work of the kingdom.